sealerio/sealer.cool/src/docs/command/image/sealer_save.md

 ## Options

 ```
       --compress         Compress tarball image layers when saving to a directory using the 'dir' transport. (default is same compression type as source)
       --format string    Save image to oci-archive, oci-dir (directory with oci manifest type), docker-archive, docker-dir (directory with v2s2 manifest type) (default "oci-archive")
   -h, --help             help for save
   -o, --output string    Write image to a specified file
+      --tmp-dir string   set temporary directory when save image. if not set, use system`s temporary directory
 ```

 ## Options inherited from parent commands